Boobalachandran/Movie-booking-website/README.md

 # Movie-booking-website
-Created a website using HTML and CSS as MY SHOW movie ticket booking.
+It is a Static Web page using HTML and CSS as MY SHOW movie ticket booking.

 While creating this website I used three movies playing in theaters as examples.